Castleton Lyons: History

 The original property changed hands several times, occasionally small parts being divvied up and sold to multiple different parties.
 In the early 1890s, Wall Street tycoon James R. Keene acquired the farm and purchased additional land to bring the operation to almost 1,000 acres (4 km2).
 Keene usually referred to the farm as "Castleton Stud", and under his direction, it became one of the greatest Thoroughbred operations of its day.
 The farm bred and/or raced future U.S. racing Hall of Fame horses Kingston, Domino, Ben Brush, Colin, Sysonby, Maskette, and Peter Pan.

 As part of a program honoring important horse racing tracks and racing stables, the Pennsylvania Railroad named its baggage car #5865 the "Castleton Farm".

+Castleton StakesGravesend Race Track in Brooklyn, New York created the Castleton Stakes in 1908 to honor Castleton Farm.
+The event was run only one time when racing in New York state was shut down due to the New York Legislature enacting the Hart-Agnew anti-betting legislation with penalties allowing for heavy fines and up to a year in prison.